Roh Ji-hoon: 2015 to present: Comeback, Feeling, No Worries, Finger Heart

 On December 17, 2017, Roh Ji Hoon released a new single, "No Worries" after a hiatus of 2 years.
 He released the track shortly after leaving Cube Entertainment when his contract ended.
 The single was released online through Melon in Korea and iTune Music internationally.

-On May 23rd, 2019, Roh Ji-hoon came back after one and a half years with the Latin trot single "Finger Heart".
+On May 23, 2019, Roh Ji-hoon came back after one and a half years with the Latin trot single "Finger Heart".
 Shindong, Jeong Jun-ha, and Ellin of Crayon Pop made an appearance in the music video.

 Personal life

 In April 2018, Roh Ji-hoon announced his engagement to racing model Lee Eun-hye, after dating her for 3 months, and her becoming pregnant.
-They officially tied the knot on May 19, 2018.
+They officially married on May 19, 2018.